JosiahMendes/elec50010-2020-verilog-lab/2-verilog-errors/readme.md

 Fix the test-bench, then fix the circuit.

+*TestBench Error - Repeat was one less than necessary, had only considered largest number 16 bit binary could hold not the number of combinations which is 1 extra.
+The other error in the testbench was the count_ref bus size was wrong thus unable to display 16.
+Hamming 16 Error - Output was declared orrectly, but count_sum was declared incorrectly as [3:0] instead of [4:0] hence it could not return 16.*

 Discussion:
 - Both the test-bench and circuit were written by the same person.
 Why might this cause this type of error?

+*When the test-bench and the circuit are written by the same person, blind to errors and unable to see them.
+May also be caused by not having the right expectation, so the 'wrong' program is seen as being right.*

 - The circuit was written before the test-bench.
 Why might this cause this type of error?

+*It may cause this error because the testbench may be written to match the outputs of the code.*

 - The failure case is unlikely because it is rare.
 How might the test-bench be written to look for these cases?

+*Instead of using specific numbers - use `2^n` to ensure that the combinations are tested.*

 - What is the advantage of this hierarchical composition style?

+*Reduction in complexity - layers of abstraction.*

 - How might you adapt the test-bench and test approach for a 64-bit hamming circuit?

+*Build a 32 bit hamming from the 16 bit, and build a 64 bit hamming from 32 bits.
+Update testbench bus sizes and repeat numbers.*

 v7 - Composite ALU
 ------------------